Benjamin-Buisson235/Noxello/ReadMe.md

 - `GET /boards/:id/lists` – list columns of a board
 - `POST /boards/:id/lists` – create a column in a board
+- `PATCH /boards/:id/lists/reorder` – reorder columns in a board
 - `PUT /boards/:boardId/lists/:listId` – rename a column
 - `DELETE /boards/:boardId/lists/:listId` – delete a column